 What If Your Pipes Freeze Anyway?

-What if you take the appropriate steps to protect your plumbing, and wind up with frozen plumbing anyway?
+What if you take the appropriate steps to protect your plumbing, and wind up with frozen pipes anyway?
 If this occurs, it’s imperative that you get in touch with a professional plumber to handle the issue.

 Attempting to thaw the pipes yourself can cause more harm than good to your plumbing system.
 Additionally, you might unintentionally cause injury—keep in mind, as we mentioned above, that pipes can burst as they thaw, due to the pressure buildup in the rest of the pipe.